-A debt instrument described above or included in investment capital must be treated as cash:
+A debt instrument described above or included in investment capital must be treated as cash if payable:

-- (1) if payable on demand; - (2) if payable by its terms within 6 months and 1 day from the date the debt was incurred; or - (3) if payable by its terms more than 6 months and 1 day from the date the debt was incurred, on each day in the tax year on and after the first day in the tax year which is not more than 6 months and 1 day prior to the maturity date (see examples below).
+- On demand. - By its terms within six months and one day from the date the debt was incurred. - By its terms more than six months and one day from the date the debt was incurred, on each day in the tax year on and after the first day in the tax year which is not more than six months and one day prior to the maturity date (see examples below).

 Cash, under certain circumstances, may be treated as investment capital.
-See the instructions for line 32.
+See the instructions for line 32 on page 23.